 You find these indented haptic side buttons on the Fitbit Sense, Versa 3, Fitbit Inspire 2 & 3, Ace 3, and many of the newer Charge series models.

 Many people don’t know how to use this type of button.
-The trick is to use your thumb on the button surface and your index finger on the opposite side and then quickly squeeze the button–don’t squeeze and hold it.
+The trick is to use your thumb on the button surface, and your index finger on the opposite side and then quickly squeeze the button–don’t squeeze and hold it.
 You should feel a vibration and a response on the Fitbit’s screen.

 Swiping the entire button surface up or down in a single stroke instead of pressing or squeezing it also seems to work!

-You troubleshoot a haptic button differently than a physical button–that’s because a haptic button isn’t really a button at all.
-Instead, it is a virtual button built into the operating system that responds with vibration to mimic a physical button.
+Instead, a virtual button built into the operating system responds with vibration to mimic a physical button.
 Consequently, the fixes for these buttons are usually software related.

 Check your vibration settings